CrescentJiao/CrescentJiao2.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Hello 👋 I am a PhD student at NYU Steinhardt's [ECT Program](https://steinhardt.nyu.edu/programs/educational-communication-and-technology), and a doctoral researcher at the NYU Learning Analytics Research Network ([NYU-LEARN](https://steinhardt.nyu.edu/learn)).
+Hello 👋 I am a PhD student at NYU Steinhardt's [ECT Program](https://steinhardt.nyu.edu/programs/educational-communication-and-technology), and a research assistant at Create Lab ([NYU-CREATE](https://create.nyu.edu/)).

-My work encompasses human-centered design and implementation of learning analytics and the research and development of actionable, conversational analytics interfaces.
+I am interested in creating and designing, learning analytics and formative assessment.
+Sepcifically, Xinyue is passionate about creating educational applications that integrate advanced technologies, such as AR/AR, generative AI, and using various methods, including AI and multimodal learning analytics, to understand and enhance student cognition and interactions within collaborative VR/AR learning environments.

-Before joining NYU-LEARN, I worked as a research assistant at the [HKU CCMIR Lab](http://ccmir.cite.hku.hk/), with a focus on the R&D of user-centered, context-aware music recommenders through physiological sensing, music (audio) processing, and UX research.
+Before joining NYU, I obtained my master degree in Educational Technology at Beijing Normal University (BNU) (北京师范大学)</a>.
+I designed AR applications for K-12 education and conducted research on improving learners' experiences at [AR/VR+Education Lab]("https://www.researchgate.net/lab/VR-AR-Education-Lab-Su-Cai).